Derek Chauvin trial judge denies motions for delay and change of venue

+But the judge, while acknowledging there was extensive “prejudicial pretrial publicity” in the case, said he did not find sufficient grounds to delay the trial or move the proceedings — pointing in part to the faster-than-expected pace of jury selection, which could wrap up as soon as Friday.

+“As far as change of venue, I do not think that that would give the defendant any kind of a fair trial beyond what we are doing here today,” Cahill said.
+“I don’t think there’s any place in the state of Minnesota that has not been subjected to extreme amounts of publicity on this case.”

 Cahill also ruled that he will allow Chauvin’s defense to mention limited details of a 2019 interaction between Floyd and the Minneapolis police that was similar to the 2020 incident that left the 46-year-old Black man dead.
-He also will limit the testimony of a prosecution witness, a forensic psychiatrist who is being called to talk about Floyd’s reaction to officers at the 2020 scene but said he would reconsider during the trial.
+He also will limit the testimony of a prosecution witness, a forensic psychiatrist who is being called to talk about Floyd’s reaction to officers at the 2020 scene, but said he was open to reconsidering that decision during the trial.

 The major decisions come as jury selection in the case nears a finish.
 On Thursday, three more jurors were picked for the trial — bringing the total number of those seated to 12.
-The court now needs just two alternates — though Cahill has said he could seek up to four.
+The court now needs just two alternates — though Cahill had previously indicated he might seek up to four.

 On Wednesday, Cahill dismissed two of the seven jurors who had been seated in the case last week before Minneapolis officials announced the city’s record $27 million payout to Floyd’s family.
 Both told the judge it had compromised their ability to presume Chauvin innocent.
 But the court quickly replaced them with other jurors that same day.